MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-configure-orchestrator-database-connections.md

 -   This procedure can only be performed against the same database server used during the installation of the management server.
 -   You must have database permissions to create the database.

-In contrast, `DBconfig` only creates a new database; it does not configure the security for the database.
+In contrast, `DBconfig` only creates a new database; it doesn't configure the security for the database.
 DBConfig configures the database schema in the database and creates the contents of **settings.dat**, which contains the connection details for the management server and runbook servers.
 For more information on running DBConfig, see [How to Change the Orchestrator Database](how-to-change-the-orchestrator-database.md).

 ## To configure Orchestrator database connections